- 900 Exposition Blvd. Los Angeles, CA 90007

 Dinosaur Encounters was honored to be a part of the American Association of Museum’s 2009 EdCom’s Marketplace of Ideas for exemplifying what makes museum exhibits real, responsive, and reactive for the visitor.
 Watch how our innovated program was created here.
 The video features our Dinosaur Institute Director, Dr. Luis Chiappe, our Education staff, and the artists that bring our puppets to life.

-Our interactive performing arts programs satisfy many of the California Visual and Performing Arts Standards for grades Pre-K through 2, using a combination of theater and kinesthetic lesson plans.
+Our interactive performing arts programs can easily support many of the California Visual and Performing Arts Standards for grades Pre-K through 5, using a combination of theater and kinesthetic lesson plans.
 Click here for details of how to make the most of your field trip to NHM by being sure to include a stop at Dinosaur Encounters presentation.